-Year Contact learning Placement learning Independent learning

-Level three foundation year (year one) 30% 0% 70%

-Level four (year two) 30% 0% 70%

-Level five (year three) 22% 0% 78%

-ment year ıal) 1% 80% 19%

-Level six (final 17% 0% 83%

-year)

-+ Teaching contact time

-You'll receive a minimum of 15 hours scheduled contact time per week in lectures, seminars and practicals in your foundation and first years.
-In subsequent years, scheduled contact will vary depending on the modules you select but is typically around 12 hours per week.

 + Assessment and feedback

 You'll be assessed through a mixture of written exams, practical exams and written assignments or coursework.
 Many of the modules will be marked based on a mixture of assessment types, whilst others will be based solely on one type of assessment.
 Feedback will be given with each assessment either via a feedback sheet or summary page, or via an academic tutorial.

 Year Written exam Practical exam Coursework

 Level three foundation year (year one) 28% 44% 28%

-Level four (year two) 40% 37% 23%
+Level four (year two) 40% 41% 19%

 Level five (year three) 34% 6% 60%

 Placement year (optional) 0% 0% 100%

 Level six (final year) 38% 10% 52%

 + Timetables

 Each year of this course is taught over two semesters, normally consisting of 12 weeks of scheduled teaching and then assessment weeks, with an overview below:

 - Scheduled teaching takes place between 8.30am to 8.30pm Monday to Friday

 - Wednesday afternoons are normally reserved for sports and cultural activities

 - Part-time students may need to attend learning activities five days each week, depending on modules selected

 - Timetables are available during enrolment week

-v term dates >
+View term dates >

 EMPLOYABILITY

 Your career

 Industry opportunities on this course are diverse, to ensure you develop the skills, experience and connections needed for your graduate career.
 Many of our students get their graduate roles with their work placement employers.

+BSc (Hons) Animal Behaviour and Welfare (with foundation year) (2024) | University | Hartpury University and Hartpury Colle...

 Work placements and experience

 The optional integrated placement year, between the second and final year, takes you into industry and prepares you to enter your dream career.
 Your work placement can be at any animal-based organisation, either in the UK or overseas.

 Our commercial canine and equine therapy centres offer opportunities for students to gain industry experience ready for their careers - either on work placement or within voluntary roles.
 Alongside this, we'll encourage you to find a voluntary role with a local organisation such as an animal rescue shelter, wildlife rehabilitation centre or a zoo.
 Students have worked with organisations including the Blue Cross and West Midlands Safari Park.

 Field trips and guest lecturers

 Field trips and industry professionals in lectures form an important part of your learning, enabling you to experience different businesses, careers and best practices.

 Recent field trips have included visits to places such as Cotswold Wildlife Park, Bristol Aquarium and Guide Dogs for the Blind.
 Extra fees are required - please see the fees tab.

 Our students have heard from inspirational guest lecturers who are fire investigation dog handlers, conservationists, dog training professionals and zookeepers.

 Graduate destinations

 As an Animal Behaviour and Welfare graduate, you may go on to work in zoos, aquariums, wildlife parks, rescue, conservation or welfare centres.
 You'll also have the transferable skills you need for other graduate careers.
 Our careers team can support you to find and prepare to secure your perfect role.
 Recent graduate destinations have included:

 - Welfare Inspector

 - Dog Trainer

 - Animal Welfare Assistant, Blue Cross

 - Animal Carer

+- Editorial Assistant, BSAVA

-'itorial Assistant, BSAVA > Keeper, Bristol Zoo andraising and Adoptions Officer 20/04/2023, 16:15
+- Zoo Keeper, Bristol Zoo

+- Fundraising and Adoptions Officer
-BSc (Hons) Animal Behaviour and Welfare (with foundation year) (2024) | University | Hartpury University and Hartpury Coll...

 - Animal Welfare Assistant

 - Livestock Engagement Officer

 - Researcher

 - FE Lecturer

 - Guest Experience Manager, Bristol Aquarium

 - Instructor, Guide Dogs for the Blind

 - Postgraduate study MRes Animal Behaviour and Welfare, MRes Anthrozoology

-FACILITIES